 Feed tomatoes, peppers and eggplants with liquid seaweed or a good organic tomato and vegetable fertilizer like Orgunique.
 Water tomatoes deeply and try to ensure a consistent level of moisture to prevent blossom end rot.
 A good mulch over well-watered soil will conserve moisture at the roots where the plants need it.

-Put out squash, tomatoes, and peppers and other plants you’ve already started from seed.
-If you didn’t have time to start your own tomatoes, we still have organic tomatoes, peppers and herbs for sale at Dig This.
+Plant out squash, tomatoes, and peppers and other plants you’ve already started from seed.

 Sow beans, corn, and squash, and keep sowing carrots, peas, spinach, lettuce and greens, and beets for a continuous harvest throughout the summer and fall.